-NTSB blames lack of training in Minneapolis school explosion
+NTSB: Poor training led to 2017 Minneapolis school explosion

 Workers for the natural gas supplier CenterPoint Energy and Eagan-based Master Mechanical Inc. were moving meters on Aug.
 2, 2017, when the explosion happened.
 School was out but some staff members and students were present.

-The NTSB says the crew mistakenly believed a key valve was closed before they started disassembling the gas installation.
+The NTSB says the crew, working for Master Mechnical, mistakenly believed a key valve was closed before they started disassembling the gas installation.

+According to the findings, the two-person crew’s foreman did not have the proper licensing and training “to work on the covered tasks” associated with moving the utility’s meters.
+The foreman’s son, who was helping, had no training for pipefitter work, failed to complete the required CenterPoint Energy’s qualifications program and had only been with Master Mechanical about eight months at the time of the blast, the agency said.

+“The probable cause of the natural gas explosion … occurred when a pipe fitting crew disassembled piping upstream of a gas service meter” that was off-limits to the workers, the agency said.

 CenterPoint says it changed its procedures shortly after the accident.
 Master Mechanical told the Star Tribune it respects the board’s findings.